xingdi-eric-yuan/cuda-deep-neural-nets/README.md

 ##Updates
 * 0.1.0: Aug.5, the first version released.
 * 0.1.1: Aug.10, remove hostData in Mat, only use device memory, for speed up.
+* 0.1.1: Aug.11, add functions that save matrices and configs into .txt files.

 ##Data Structures
 ####Mat